Saladikhanov/frontend_august_react/README.md

    Apply your PrivateRoute to all your pages except Login Test that the PrivateRoute is working

-5. User Profile page
+7. User Profile page

    Add a Route for viewing a user's profile page
    On the Home page, if the user is logged in, show a link to their profile page When a user clicks that link, it should direct them to their own profile page that shows their user information How can you get the user information on that page

+## JG React Day 9

-6. Make Signup Page
+1. Make Signup Page

    Add Route for Signup
    Add component for Signup